lucasCampCode/imortal-jorney/README.md

 attacks opossing enemy.

 #### TakeDamage()
-changes the health to the entity based od damage.
+changes the health to the entity based on damage.

 ### Player
 player can interact with shop attack enemies equip items, interact with their own inventory.